merenlab/merenlab.org/tutorials/infant-gut/index.md

 Now we can use the R script to visualize this information the following way,

 {:.notice}
 This R script will require some libraries to be installed.
 You can install all of them by typing `R` in your terminal, and then entering this command: ```install.packages(c('ggplot2', 'reshape2', 'reshape', 'gridExtra', 'grid', 'plyr', 'gtools'))```.
-Finally, my R version that worked with this script was `v3.2.2`.
+After everything installs, exit `R` by typing `q()`.
+My R version that worked with this script was `v3.2.2`.

 ``` bash
 $ ./visualize-SNVs.R E-faecalis-SNVs.txt E-faecalis-SNV-density.txt 150 2870000